yellowdog/python-examples/README.md

 yd-upload --directory my_work_requirement -r mydir myotherdir
 ```

+To upload to other namespaces, use the `--namespace`/`-n` option.

 ## yd-shutdown

 The `yd-shutdown` command shuts down Worker Pools that match the `namespace` and `tag` found in the configuration file.
 All remaining work will be cancelled, but currently executing Tasks will be allowed to complete, after which the Compute Requirement will be terminated.

 ## yd-instantiate

 The `yd-instantiate` command instantiates a Compute Requirement (i.e., a set of instances that are managed by their creator and do not automatically become part of a YellowDog Worker Pool).

 This command uses the data from the `workerPool` configuration section, but only uses the `name`, `templateId`, `targetInstanceCount`, `instanceTags`, `userData`, and `imagesId` properties.
 In addition, the Boolean property `maintainInstanceCount` (default = `false`) is available for use with `yd-instantiate`.

 Compute Requirements can be instantiated directly from JSON (or Jsonnet) specifications, using the `--compute-requirement` (or `-C`) command line option, followed by the filename.
 The properties listed above will be inherited from the config.toml `workerPool` specification if they are not present in the JSON file.
 An example JSON specification is shown below: